3 min read

-Asking questions surrounding a candidate’s current and previous roles will allow you to dig a little deeper, whilst also enabling the candidate to clarify any queries you may have surrounding their CV and/or experience.
-Furthermore, starting the interview off with a CV based discussion will hopefully ease the candidate into the interview, as they will have prepared and feel confident discussing their current and previous positions.
-It will also hopefully allow for any interview nerves to drop off, so that you see the candidate’s personality shine through.
+Asking questions surrounding a candidate’s current and previous roles will allow you to dig a little deeper whilst also enabling the candidate to clarify any queries you may have surrounding their CV and/or experience.
+Furthermore, starting the interview with a CV-based discussion will hopefully ease the candidate into the interview, as they will have prepared and feel confident discussing their current and previous positions.
+It will also hopefully allow any interview nerves to drop off so that you see the candidate’s personality shine through.

 Ask questions relating to cultural fit and personality

 Cultural and personality fit are some of, if not the most important aspects to consider when bringing a new member of staff into your team and company.
 It is key to ask candidates questions which will highlight their personality and their preferred ways of working to ensure that you are bringing the right person on board.

 For example, you wouldn’t want to bring someone into your company who thrives in a tight-knit team if they are going to be the only person in the office or if they like a vibrant and buzzy office, but you are a small and quiet workplace.
 In order to gain more of an insight into the candidate's personality and how they like to work, think of asking questions such as: